abhigyan2001/ForYa/README.md

 ## The Aim

-The aim here is to create a visualizer which is able to perform basic Signal Processing extremely well while also learning how to use Python for creating such a GUI-based application.
+The aim here is to create a visualizer which is able to perform basic Signal Processing extremely well while also learning to use more Python modules for creating a GUI-based application like this.